-In this section we present a step-by-step guide to build and interpret RD plots by extracting information from a PAM.
-We employ the mathematical relationships between diversity and distribution that have been demonstrated by Arita et al. (2008) and present an alternative notation based on matrix algebra (Christen & Soberón 2009).
+In this section we present a step-by-step guide to building and interpreting RD plots by extracting information from a PAM.
+We employ the mathematical relationships between diversity and distribution that have been demonstrated by Arita et al. (2008) and present an alternative notation based on matrix algebra (Christen & Soberón, 2009).
 We use a worked example to show simple ways in which parameters can be readily calculated and provide a fully functional R script (R Development Core Team, 2008) that should enable readers to manage large datasets (Appendix S1 in Supporting Information).
-Most potential users of RD plots not interested in the mathematical details might find all the information that they require by following the step-by-step introductory example and by analyzing their own data with the R script as it is.
-Other users might want to go through the mathematical derivations to be able to modify the R script to suit their particular datasets or analytical needs.
+Most potential users of RD plots not interested in the mathematical details might find all the information that they require by following the step-by-step introductory example and by analysing their own